 Question: May one eat matza balls (kneidlach) or crackers before Pesach?

-R’ Moshe Feinstein (Igros Moshe OC 1:155) notes that some abstain from eating matza for 30 days before Pesach as according to one view in the Gemara (Pesachim 6a) this is when our Pesach preparations begin.
+The Mishna Berura (471:12) adds that some have the minhag not to eat matza from Rosh Chodesh Nissan.
+R’ Moshe Feinstein (Igros Moshe OC 1:155) notes that some abstain for thirty days before Pesach as according to one view in the Gemara (Pesachim 6a) this is when our Pesach preparations begin.

 Tosafos (Pesachim 99b) writes that this only applies to matza that one can use to fulfil the mitzva (See Biur Hagra OC 444:1).
 Thus, the Baer Heitev (OC 471:5) writes that one may eat crackers providing that there is no possibility that they could be fit for matza.
 Likewise, the Shulchan Aruch (OC 471:2) writes that one can eat egg matza on erev Pesach before sha’ah asiris, three halachic hours before Yom Tov.
 Therefore, R’ Moshe Feinstein writes that when erev Pesach falls on Shabbos, one can use egg matza for lechem mishna on Friday night and in the morning.

 The Rema (OC 471:2) writes that one cannot eat matza that had been broken up and kneaded with wine and oil.
 Thus, one would not be able to eat matza brei, etc. on Erev Pesach.
 The Mishna Berura (444:8; 471:20; Shaar Hatziyun 444:1) explains that even if one does so, it is still considered to be matza.
 However, if one cooked the matza, to make kneidlach one would be able to eat it up until sha’ah asiris.